Manchester, Maryland: Government

 Manchester has a democratically elected mayor and town council.
 The mayor and individual councilors are elected for a term of four years.
 In 2011 Mayor Ryan Warner was elected for the first time, previously serving as a Town Council member.
+In 2023, Warner would lose his bid for re-election to Melinda Smith, who previously served on the Town Council between 2013 and 2021.

 It was announced in September 2015 that a new Town Hall building would be erected several blocks from the current location on property purchased by the town on Victory St.

 Members of the town council are Todd A. Benner (2013), Douglas Myers (2013), Daniel C. Riley (2013), Tammy Black (2015), and Vincent C. Pacelli.

 Manchester is in Maryland District 5A and is represented in the Maryland House of Delegates by Susan Krebs (R), Haven Shoemaker (R) and April Rose (R).
 In the Maryland State Senate residents are represented by Justin D. Ready (R).

 At the federal level Manchester is located in the 1st Congressional District of Maryland and is represented by Andy Harris (R) in the United States House of Representatives.